New York

 Berry helped to create an online training course to show college students, dad and mom and college employees about non-consensual, specific deepfake picture abuse, in partnership with cybersecurity agency Adaptive Security and Pathos Consulting Group.

-“One of the situations that we ran into was a lack of awareness and a lack of education,” Berry, now 16, advised NCS of the management on the Texas highschool the place she was harassed.
+“One of the situations that we ran into was a lack of awareness and a lack of education,” Berry, now 16, instructed NCS of the management on the Texas highschool the place she was harassed.
 “They were more confused than we were, so they weren’t able to offer any comfort, any protection to us.
 That’s why this curriculum is so important … it focuses on the educators so they’re able to help and protect if a victim were to come to them for a situation like this.”

-The on-line course takes about 17 minutes to finish and is designed for middle- to excessive school-aged college students, in addition to academics and oldsters.
+The on-line course takes about 17 minutes to finish and is designed for middle- to excessive school-aged college students, in addition to academics and fogeys.
 It consists of classes on understanding and recognizing AI-generated deepfakes, deepfake sexual abuse and sextortion.

 “It’s not just for the potential victims, but it’s also for the potential perpetuators of these types of crimes,” mentioned Adaptive Security CEO Brian Long.
 “They need to understand that this isn’t a prank, right? … It’s against the law and it’s really, really harmful and dangerous to people.”